FanisDeligiannis/8085_emulator/README.md

 # Usage

 ### Windows
-Run *GUI.exe* file, and the rest is pretty self explanatory.
+Run *8085sim.exe* file, and the rest is pretty self explanatory.

 OR if you want to open a file straight away:
-- Using commandline: ./GUI.exe [filename]
+- Using commandline: ./8085sim.exe [filename]
-- OR Drag and drop the file to *GUI.exe*
+- OR Drag and drop the file to *8085sim.exe*

 ### Linux
-- chmod +x GUI
+- chmod +x 8085sim
-- ./GUI [filename]
+- ./8085sim [filename]

 ---
 # Building

 [Build from source](https://github.com/FunIsDangerous/8085_emulator/wiki#build-from-source)

+When building from source, binaries will go in the "Binaries/" folder.

 ---